MoipatiThoobe/aws-challenge-week-4/README.md

 <img width="598" alt="20" src="https://github.com/user-attachments/assets/7b96d893-bd07-4204-bd4b-3d460fd351ef" />

-20. Configure a rule that searches for S3 buckets that are publically accessible using AWS Config.
+20. Configure a rule that searches for S3 buckets that are publicly accessible using AWS Config.
 All of the rules are compliant.

 <img width="646" alt="21" src="https://github.com/user-attachments/assets/ae056924-6fb1-45ed-a7f0-e2345377a987" />